 Sometimes our perception of someone or something can be heavily shaped by one trait—whether good or bad.
 In turn other things we learn about them are colored by this initial data point and skew our perception.
 This can create a halo or horns effect.

 For example, if someone who applies for a job you’ve posted has a personal recommendation from a trusted friend of yours, that might cause you to overlook red flags you might identify with other candidates.
 On the flip side, believing someone is too inexperienced might make you dismiss their good ideas.

 The key to avoiding the halo/horns effect is being mindful if some piece of information elicits an emotional reaction and sways you too extremely to a particularly rosy or grim assessment of an individual or an organization.

-1. Acknowledge it exists
+1. Acknowledge bias exists

 It might feel like the elephant in the room, but the only way to root out bias is to name it.
 Be vocal with your team about the damage prejudice can cause and how much can be gained by diminishing it.
 You can start by looking at its impact on the philanthropic sector, including the funding disparities shaped by racial bias.

 Unconscious bias training is a great investment, giving folks space for dialogue and the tools they need to make change.
 You can also use resources like Project Implicit, which uses short quizzes to help identify preferences around skin tone, race, religion, and other factors.

 Though the conversations might be difficult, bringing this issue into the light is the first step toward minimizing its effect.